piukhq/harmonia/README.md

 [[payment_provider.transactions]]
 date = 2020-06-02T15:46:30Z  # Datetime representing the transaction time
 amount = 1222  # Transaction amount in pennies
-points = 8  # Points awarded for transaction

 # Settlement key of the payment transaction - should be kept to 9 chars or less for Mastercard
 settlement_key = "1111111111"